Pensions after death – a case study

 I met with Amanda, Harry and Olivia to discuss the distribution of death benefits from David’s SIPP and we considered whether Amanda needed access to all his pension benefits, given her overall level of assets and sources of income, or whether some of the proceeds should be passed to Harry and Olivia.

 Under the Freedom and Choice in Pensions Act 2015, if you die before the age of 75, you can pass on your pension to a beneficiary or beneficiaries and they will not pay Income Tax on anything they take out of it.
 If you die after this, Income Tax is charged at the beneficiary’s marginal rate.
 The beneficiaries don’t have to be of pension age to access the pension funds they inherit.
-There is no Inheritance Tax payable on pensions passed on at any age.
+There is no Inheritance Tax payable on pensions passed on at any age, as long as they are passed on within a two year period from the date of death.
 As David died before reaching the age of 75, this meant that all the benefits from his pension could be received by the beneficiaries tax-free, either:

 - Outright as a lump sum, or

-- By transferring it into pensions in their own names, providing a tax-free income for their lifetimes or for as long as the inherited pension fund value lasts.
+- By transferring it into pensions in their own names, providing a tax-free income for their lifetimes or for as long as the inherited pension fund value lasts with the option to draw now or at a later date and turn income on and off as needed

-Amanda was 74 at the time of the meeting and wanted to name her children as the beneficiaries of her pension.
+Amanda was 74 at the time of the meeting and wanted to name her children as the beneficiaries of the pension fund she was to receive from David.
 If she were to inherit all of David’s pension fund and then survive past age 75 herself, the inherited pension benefits would then become subject to Income Tax if they were withdrawn by her children following her death.
 She was reluctant for this to happen, so I looked into all of the options available.

 Using cashflow modelling